sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 - [ ] No broken links in documentation
 - [ ] No references to old branding remain

-## Section 4 Notebooks and Quickstarts customizations:
+## Section 4 Notebooks and Quickstarts Customization:

 ####### TODO add section explaining required changes in notebooks (environment variables name)